-We have audited the accompanying consolidated balance sheets of Coffee Holding Co., Inc. (the "Company") as of October 31, 2020 and 2019, the related consolidated statements of (loss) / income, changes in stockholders' equity and cash flows for each of the two years in the period ended October 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of October 31, 2020 and 2019, and the results of its operations and its cash flows for each of the two years in the period ended October 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of Coffee Holding Co., Inc. and Subsidiaries (the "Company") as of October 31, 2020, the related consolidated statements of operations, changes in stockholders' equity and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of October 31, 2020, and the results of its operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.